Gender and Sexuality Studies (GENS)

 (GLOBAL PLURALISM, VITAL PAST)

 Historical development of Confucian, Buddhist, and other beliefs shaping conceptions of femininity, masculinity, and social status in China, Japan, Korea, and Vietnam.
 Effects of imperialism and globalization on diverse notions of progress and human rights.
+(Listed as GENS 322 and HIST 322)

 Prerequisites: Sophomore standing or above.